 - Alliterative Title: "Swallow, Smile", "Forty Feet" (usually written as "40'").
 Album wise, there's Always Ascending and Hits to the Head''.

-- Arson, Murder, and Jaywalking: As Kyle McGovern of Spin magazine noted regarding the "Evil Eye" music video:"The clip splices together a stomach-turning montage of gross-out footage: Blood spewing from a sink faucet, people getting butchered and dismembered, throats being cut, cannibalism, and frontman Alex Kapranos sporting a dirtbag moustache."
+- Arson, Murder, and Jaywalking: As Kyle McGovern of Spin magazine noted regarding the "Evil Eye" music video:"The clip splices together a stomach-turning montage of gross-out footage: Blood spewing from a sink faucet, people getting butchered and dismembered, throats being cut, cannibalism, and frontman Alex Kapranos sporting a dirtbag mustache."

 - The Backwards Я: In, at minimum, the video for "This Fire".
 Fitting, as the video has a heavy influence of Soviet Constructivist art.

 - Blithe Spirit: Lynsey Wells (of "L. Wells"), particularly as depicted in the video.
 Worth noting that she is a real person the band knew (though not the girl in the video).

 - Break-Up Song: "Walk Away".